What is a VPS and how do they work?

 3. Gaming

 Hosting a multiplayer game with a gaming VPS is a great way to customise your gaming experience.
-It also boosts your game security.
+It also boosts your game security and reduces annoying lag.

 4. VPN